nehasrikn/elaborative-simplification/README.md

 ## Data + Code

 Data and code coming soon!
+(In the meantime, please contact the authors!)